 We recognise all behaviour as a form of communication.
-We understand that when children are finding it difficult to maintain valued behaviours there is a reason for this and therefore plan strategies to try and identify and support these.
+We understand that when children are finding it difficult to maintain pro-social behaviours there is a reason for this and therefore plan strategies to try and identify and support these.